srideviVella/srideviVella.github.io/README.md

-# srideviVella.github.io
+# Blog
-Things I learned and enjoyed personally
+Things I learned and enjoyed personally.

-Here is the place where I ramble on different tech stuff I learn in my free time.
+<a href="https://sridevivella.github.io/"> This </a> is the place where I ramble on different tech stuff I learn in my free time.